Low-energy $DD$ scattering in lattice QCD

 \section{Scattering analysis results}

 The $S$- and $P$-wave ERE parameters are shown in Table~\ref{Tab:ERE_res}.
 In the case of $S$-wave scattering, both the scattering length $a_0$ and effective range $r_0$ are negative.
 In contrast, $a_1$ and $r_1$ for the $P$-wave are positive.
-Notably, the absolute value of $a_0$ is about one order-of-magnitude smaller than $r_0$.
-The situation, where $|a_0|\ll |r_0|$, also occurs in the $I=2$ $\pi\pi$ and $I=1$ $KK$ systems, as found in Refs.~\cite{NPLQCD:2011htk,Blanton:2021llb}.
 Near the free energy levels, the L\"uscher's zeta function becomes highly sensitive to small variations of energy levels.
 Compared to the lowest interacting energy levels in $A_1^+$ irrep, the statistical uncertainties of other energy levels are enlarged by this sensitivity.
-Consequently, the parameters $r_0$, $a_1$ and $r_1$ have large statistical uncertainties.
+Consequently, the parameters $r_0$, $a_1$, and $r_1$ have large statistical uncertainties.

-As listed in Table \ref{Tab:ERE_res}, differences of of the ERE parameters between the $Z\neq 1$ and $Z=1$ cases are within $1\sigma$.
-However, the $Z=1$ case exhibits smaller statistical uncertainties in the ERE parameters {as the $Z$ values in Table~\ref{Tab:dispersion} bare uncertainties}.

-The phase shifts for the $I(J^P)=1(0^+)$ and $0(1^-)$ $DD$ scattering {calculated using $Z=1$} are shown in Fig.~\ref{Fig:p_cot_Delta} and Fig.~\ref{Fig:phase}, respectively.} In our convention, as the energy $E$ increases, the $S$-wave phase shift $\delta_0$ decreases, while the $P$-wave phase shift $\delta_1$ increases.
-Since there is no bound-state energy level below the threshold, the opposite signs for $\delta_0$ and $\delta_1$ indicate repulsive and attractive interactions for the $S$- and $P$-wave $DD$ systems, respectively.
+As listed in Table \ref{Tab:ERE_res}, differences in the ERE parameters between the $Z\neq 1$ and $Z=1$ cases are within $1\sigma$. {The $p\,\text{cot}\,\delta_l$ and phase shifts as a function of $p^2$ for the $I(J^P)=1(0^+)$ and $0(1^-)$ $DD$ scattering {calculated using $Z=1$} are shown in Fig.~\ref{Fig:p_cot_Delta} and Fig.~\ref{Fig:phase}, respectively.} In our convention, as the energy $E$ increases, the $S$-wave phase shift $\delta_0$ decreases, while the $P$-wave phase shift $\delta_1$ increases.
+The opposite signs for $\delta_0$ and $\delta_1$ indicate repulsive and attractive interactions for the $S$- and $P$-wave $DD$ systems, respectively.
 Considering the heavy quark flavor symmetry, the weakly attractive interaction in the $P$-wave $DD$ system is consistent with that in the $BB$ system, as calculated using a coupled-channel Born-Oppenheimer approach~\cite{Hoffmann:2024hbz}.